Ostertagia ostertagi: Diagnosis

 Blood pepsinogen concentration, which increases with abomasal mucosa injury has also been used to diagnose ostertagiosis.
 The analysis of sera for increased plasma pepsinogen levels is a useful diagnostic aid.
 Generally, increased levels of pepsinogen activity (tyrosine levels >3 IU) are associated with clinical abomasal parasitism.
+The serum pepsinogen assay could be replaced by the antibody ELISA assay for first-season grazing (FSG) calves.

 Treatment and control strategies

 There are several classes of anthelmintic drugs used to control gastrointestinal nematodes in livestock.
 The most common in the cattle industry are macrocyclic lactones, which include ivermectin and eprinomectin, benzimidazoles, and imidazothiazoles are also used to a lesser extent.
 Due to routine, blanket herd treatment, there is widespread resistance to anthelmintic drugs in warm climates in sheep, and increasing evidence of resistance in cattle in temperate climates.
 As a consequence, livestock industries will have to adapt husbandry practices to manage internal parasites.
 This may include a variety of combinations of pasture rotations, flexible stocking rates, and genetic selection.
 Several new control methods are also being researched including vaccines, nematode-trapping fungi, and tannins in feed.